Ideal Thermostat Setting for a Florida Winter

-The final number is going to change from person to person, but our experts typically find that running a furnace at about 68-70 degrees is perfect for the daytime.
-In the evening or when you’re away, you can even cut it back by a few degrees more, since you’re going to be snuggled, bundled, or gone anyway.
+The final number is different from person to person, but our experts typically find that running a furnace at about 68–70 degrees is perfect for daytime.
+In the evening or when you’re away, you can even cut it back by a few degrees more since you’re snuggled, bundled, or gone anyway.

-You can also optimize your energy savings this winter season by taking up these easy tips:
+You can also optimize your energy savings this winter with these easy tips:

 - Consider adding insulation.
 Most older homes lack some insulation, but you can add blown-in insulation for a reasonable price.
-You’ll be reaping the comfort and energy benefits for years!
+You’ll reap the comfort and energy benefits for years.

 - Use ceiling fans.
-Running ceiling fans clockwise pushes warm air back down into your room, helping keep a stable warm temperature.
+Running ceiling fans clockwise pushes warm air back down into your room, helping maintain a stable warm temperature.
 There’s a switch on most ceiling fans to swap between clockwise and counter, so be sure it’s set correctly.

 - Replace your air filter frequently.
 A clean air filter optimizes proper flow, helping your system work more efficiently.
-It’ll also help out with those winter air quality challenges.
+It will also help with winter air quality challenges.

 - Use a programmable thermostat for furnaces.
-Programmable Wi-Fi thermostats take all of the guesswork out of keeping your energy-savings to comfort ratio balanced.
+Programmable Wi-Fi thermostats take all the guesswork out of keeping your energy-savings-to-comfort ratio balanced.